anniewils97/TheBrightNetwork/README.md

-## The Bright NetWork Chatroom - The bRIGHT Way to Network
+## The Bright NetWork Chatroom - The BRIGHT Way to Network

 "Bright minds think alike!"